strmkn/Pumpt/privacy-policy.md

 ### HealthKit

-RepPilot requests permission to write workout data to Apple HealthKit.
+Pumpt requests permission to write workout data to Apple HealthKit.
 This data:

 - Is stored locally in Apple Health on your device
 - Is never transmitted to external servers
 - Is only written when you complete a workout session
-- Can be removed at any time by revoking HealthKit permissions in iOS Settings → Privacy & Security → Health → RepPilot
+- Can be removed at any time by revoking HealthKit permissions in iOS Settings → Privacy & Security → Health → Pumpt

 ## Third-Party Services

-RepPilot does not use any third-party analytics, advertising, or tracking SDKs.
+Pumpt does not use any third-party analytics, advertising, or tracking SDKs.

 ## Data Sharing